 - Channel Hop: The Olympic Games have, in many countries, rarely done so, either because of tradition, long-term contracts with the IOC, or being the only broadcaster in a region with the resources needed to broadcast them.

-- The first televised Olympics in the U.S. hopped between ABC, C Bs, and NBC for a while.
-By the 1990's, CBS had just the Winter Olympics, while NBC had the Summer Olympics.
-Beginning in 2000, and to this day, NBC has been the exclusive U.S. broadcaster of every Olympics.
+- The first televised Olympics in the U.S. hopped between ABC, CBS, and NBC for a while.
+By the 1990s, CBS had the Winter Olympics, while NBC had the Summer Olympics.
+Beginning with the 2000 Sydney Games, and to this day, NBC has been the exclusive U.S. broadcaster of every Olympics.

-- CBC lost the 2010 and 2012 Olympics to a consortium backed by CTVglobemedia (later Bell Media) and Rogers Media, only to gain them back in 2014 (and reaching a sub-licensing deal with the two companies to air coverage on Sportsnet and TSN)
+- CBC lost the 2010 Vancouver Games and 2012 London Games to a consortium backed by CTVglobemedia—later Bell Media—and Rogers Media, only to gain them back in 2014 and reach a sub-licensing deal with the two companies to air coverage on Sportsnet and TSN.

 - Historically, Seven Network had been the Olympic broadcaster in Australia, but Nine Network and Foxtel nabbed the 2010 and 2012 Games under a deal that was ultimately a financial disaster.
-So much so, that the IOC had issues selling rights to the 2014 and 2016 Olympics, and ultimately had to sell just the 2014 Winter Olympics to Network Ten.
+So much so, that the IOC had issues selling rights to the 2014 and 2016 Games, and ultimately had to sell just the 2014 Sochi Games to Network Ten.
 Seven has since re-gained them through 2020.

-- Cowboy Bebop at His Computer: Somehow, a Polish newspaper stuck Pedobear in with the rest of the Vancouver mascots◊.
+- Cowboy BeBop at His Computer: A Polish newspaper stuck Pedobear in with the rest of the Vancouver mascots◊.
 It was apparently an internet meme, and the newspaper nabbed a Photoshopped image without knowing better.

 - What Could Have Been:

-- For the 2012 Summer Olympics, various parts of Danny Boyle's opening ceremony were left out due to time restraints from public transportation: stunt bikes were to be involved and a Doctor Who segment (or at least, music) was cut.
+- For the 2012 London Games, various parts of Danny Boyle's opening ceremony were left out due to time restraints from public transportation: stunt bikes were to be involved and a Doctor Who segment—or at least, music—was cut.